-- 1. Parent or healthcare professional informs school that child has medical condition or is due to return from long-term absence, or that needs have changed. - 2.
-The Achievement Coordinator, First Aider and SENCO (if an EHC plan is in place) liaise to co-ordinate meeting to discuss pupil's medical needs and identifies member of school staff who will provide support to the pupil. - 3.
-Meeting held to discuss and agree on the need for IHCP/EHCP to include key school staff, child, parent and relevant professionals.

-5. School staff training needs identified.
-6. Training delivered to staff - review date agreed.
+1. Parent or healthcare professional informs school that child has medical condition or is due to return from long-term absence, or that needs have changed.

+- 2. The Achievement Coordinator, First Aider and SENCO (if an EHC plan is in place) liaise to co-ordinate meeting to discuss pupil's medical needs and identifies member of school staff who will provide support to the pupil. - 3.
+Meeting held to discuss and agree on the need for IHCP/EHCP to include key school staff, child, parent and relevant professionals. - 4.
+Develop IHCP/EHCP in partnership with other professionals and agree on who leads. - 5.
+School staff training needs identified. - 6.
+Training delivered to staff review date agreed.

 Appendix 2 - Individual healthcare plan template